-Flavors can vary when it comes to scotch whiskey because not all regions use pear during the barley malting process, so it’s important to keep this in mind if you plan on enjoying a glass of scotch whiskey anytime soon.
+Flavors can vary when it comes to scotch whisky because not all regions use pear during the barley malting process, so it’s important to keep this in mind if you plan on enjoying a glass of scotch whisky anytime soon.

 Regions: Scotch vs. Bourbon

-Both bourbon and scotch whiskey have prominence if varying regions and locations from across the world.
+Both bourbon and scotch whisky have prominence if varying regions and locations from across the world.

 Technically, in order for a whiskey variety to be considered a “scotch”, it must be fermented and made in Scotland, on the contrary, many people have placed the stigma of Kentucky on bourbon however you can find many bourbon options that are produced outside of Kentucky.

 Keep in mind that in order for alcohol to be considered a bourbon, it must be produced and fermented inside of the United States.

 Alcohol by Volume (ABV): Bourbon vs. Scotch

 Probably one of the most important factors to keep in mind when selecting any bourbon or scotch whisky type is its alcoholic content by volume.